 The themes from the two datasets were then mapped together and developed into final themes that all members of the research team agreed on and that they believed reached ‘conceptual generalisabilty.’

-The reseachers developed the following three themes and sub-themes from analysis and mapping of the accreditation policies and interviews:
+The researchers developed the following three themes and sub-themes from analysis and mapping of the accreditation policies and interviews:

 Values and competencies